The Editor Dilemma

 Choose VS Code + LaTeX Workshop If:

-- You want maximum customization
+- You want maximum customization and control over every setting

-- You need to switch between LaTeX and code frequently
+- You need to switch between LaTeX and code frequently (computational papers)

-- You prefer local-only processing
+- You prefer local-only processing with no web dependency

-- You're comfortable with technical setup
+- You're comfortable with technical setup and troubleshooting

-- You work primarily solo
+- You work primarily solo on most projects

 Choose Thetapad If:

-- You want to start immediately
+- You want to start writing immediately without setup

-- Collaboration is important
+- Collaboration with co-authors is important to your workflow

-- You use multiple devices/browsers
+- You use multiple devices or browsers and want seamless sync

-- You prefer a focused writing environment
+- You prefer a focused writing environment without distractions

-- You don't want to manage TeX installations
+- You don't want to manage TeX installations and updates

-- You work with non-technical collaborators
+- You work with non-technical collaborators who won't install software

 Choose Both If:

-- You switch between solo and team work
+- You switch between solo and team work regularly

 - You want redundancy in your tooling